 If your child is suffering from the long-term effects of craniosynostosis, call our Houston birth injury attorneys.
 If you took certain drugs while pregnant, you may be entitled to compensation.

 Causes of Craniosynostosis

 Craniosynostosis can be caused by a variety of factors, including genetic, environmental, and biomechanical.
 If your child is suffering from craniosynostosis, it may be because of a drug that you took while pregnant.
 Certain medications are linked to this birth defect.

 Among the medications that are listed as risks for craniosynostosis are:

 One study published in the New England Journal of Medicine shows that using SSRIs during pregnancy was linked with craniosynostosis.
-Yet another study shows Clomid increased the risk of craniosynostosis by 80%.
-The University of British Columbia, Vancouver conducted a study that showed there is a distinctive link between this disease and first trimester exposure to selective serotonin reuptake inhibitor (SSRI) drugs.
+Another study shows Clomid increased the risk of craniosynostosis by 80%.
+The University of British Columbia, Vancouver conducted a study that showed there is a distinctive link between this disease and first-trimester exposure to selective serotonin reuptake inhibitor (SSRI) drugs.
 The risk of craniosynostosis in these events was twice the amount as it was in mothers who did not take SSRI drugs.

 Effects of Craniosynostosis

 If your child has craniosynostosis, then he or she will probably have an improperly functioning brain.
 The brain becomes constricted when the sutures close too early, restricting growth that eventually affects development and causes painful cranial pressure.